Have you made up your mind to go abroad for a study semester, internship or language course? Then your next step is to apply!

 When you apply, you have the option to list up to three preferred partner universities.
 The International Center's selection committee strives to ensure that as many applicants as possible can do a semester abroad.

 After submitting your online application, you can expect a response and a placement offer from the International Center within one month.
 You must accept or decline this offer within a certain period of time, which will be communicated to you in the cover letter.
 If you accept the offered place, the International Center will then nominate you to that partner university.

 The selection criteria are as follows:

-- your language skills are sufficient
+- Whether your language skills are sufficient

-- special (extra-) university commitment.
+- Any exceptional (extra-) university commitment

-2. Application at the partner university:
+2. Application with the partner university:

 Most partner universities offer courses in English for international students.
 For this, students usually need a B2 level (Common European Framework of Reference for Languages).